thurmanlabs/thurman-app/README.md

 # Thurman Protocol

-Thurman Protocol is a DeFi lending platform built on smart contracts and deployed on Base Sepolia.
-The protocol facilitates a two-party lending system where originators create loan pool drafts and Thurman admins deploy them to the blockchain.
+Thurman Protocol is a secondary loan marketplace platform.
+The protocol facilitates laon sales where originators create loan pool drafts and Thurman admins deploy them to the blockchain.
+Buyers purchase loans through loan pools and receive principal and interest payments from borrowers as the originator services the borrower loans.

 ## Architecture